Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 We were in year eight.

-Oh, my phone says you're right.
+Oh, my phone, it says you're right.

-So, you're looking at your calendar?
+that you're looking at your calendar

-Okay, back to 2004.
+okay back to 2004

 I was three or four hundred years old

-you were doing your fourth or fifth degree at that point yeah that's right insufferably putting
+you were doing your fourth or fifth degree

-forgotten about an assignment you'd uh you'd uh assigned to us and sorry i might be the only one
+about an assignment you'd assigned to us

-theories on how the pyramids were built, but I was actually there.
-So let me tell you.
+I know you, you've got theories on how the pyramids were built, but I was actually there.

 Let me tell you a thing or two, kids.
-Anyhow, in the year 2000, Australian

-legislation didn't explicitly say that same-sex marriage was illegal.
+Anyhow, in the year 2000, Australian legislation didn't explicitly say that same-sex

 And that's what, like, legal kind of documents?